 How the Nokka Drop Comb Cheek Riser works

 The riser adjusts for height, so you can dial it in to match your exact scope and ring combination.
-It’s made from PETG with stainless steel inserts — light enough to not affect the rifle’s balance, tough enough to handle field conditions.
+It’s made from PETG — light enough to not affect the rifle’s balance, tough enough to handle field conditions.

 The drop comb design means the riser surface angles slightly downward from front to back.
 This isn’t cosmetic — it directs recoil energy straight backward rather than up into your cheekbone.
 Shooters who do a lot of volume (load development, competition strings) notice the difference.